robkinyon/dbix-class/docs/sims.markdown

 Well, not quite only what we care about.
 We're still specifying product names in our magic invocation.
 Just like the user's name, we don't really care what these products are called.
-We want to be protected against the same refactoring of the name column in the products table as in the users table.
+We want to be protected against the same kind of changes to the name column in the products table as in the users table.
 But, there isn't a regular pattern for the generation of product names.
 It's unique to our business what a product could be called.
 So, we need a way to generate values that are specific to us.
 In the same way that we were able to specify a type, it would be